dariye/personal-goals/happy-moments/2017-moments.md

 Had lunch with Maya from work.
 Realized how much I suck at pool at the company happy hour.
 Now I can work on improving my pool game.

+# 01/26/2017
+Had some time off to relax after work.
+Started listening to The Power of Habit.
+Audio books can be arduous.
+Completed day 22 of js30.